 Natural Vegetation can be simply understood as a variety of plants that have grown naturally, on their own, without any involvement of human life.
 Once the natural vegetation is fully grown and remains untouched by humans, it is called virgin vegetation.

 Flora is commonly used to denote the plant life of a particular region, whereas fauna is used to refer to the animal life of a particular area.
 Both flora and fauna come together to form biodiversity of a specific period or region.
-Biodiversity of a particular period or region depends upon relief, climate and ecosystem.
+The biodiversity of a particular period or region depends upon relief, climate and ecosystem.
 Let us study them in detail.

 Land – Natural vegetation and wildlife are affected by land both directly and indirectly.

-- The part of land which is fertile is devoted entirely to agriculture.
+- The part of the land which is fertile and is devoted entirely to agriculture.

-- Grasslands and woodlands help in developing and give shelter to a varied variety of wildlife in the undulating and rough terrains.
+- Grasslands and woodlands help in developing and giving shelter to a varied variety of wildlife in undulating and rough terrains.

 Soil – There are different types of soil that give birth to different kinds of vegetation.

 - Hill slopes have soil that has conical trees.

-- The desert has sand soils which gives support to thorny bushes and cactus.
-On the other hand deltaic, wet and marshy soils support deltaic and mangrove vegetation.
+- The desert has sand soils which give support to thorny bushes and cactus.
+On the other hand, deltaic, wet and marshy soils support deltaic and mangrove vegetation.

 Temperature – The temperature of a place determines the extent and character of vegetation along with precipitation, soil and humidity in the air.
 The vegetation and its growth affect the fall in temperature.

-Sunlight or Photoperiod – The duration and variation of sunlight in different places is due to differences in season, latitude, altitude and duration of the day.
-The trees grow faster in the summer season due to the longer duration of sunlight
+Sunlight or Photoperiod – The duration and variation of sunlight in different places are due to differences in season, latitude, altitude and duration of the day.
+The trees grow faster in the summer season due to the longer duration of sunlight.